RHockley/excel_challenge/README.md

     Most campaigns with a goal between $10,000 and $50,000 succeeded but there was only a total of 73 campaigns within that range.
 This is less than 1% of the total number of campaigns so is not reliable to get an accurate view of this goal range.

 3. What are some other possible tables and/or graphs that we could create and what additional value would they provide?

+    A pie chart based on Category would show the percentages of each type out of the data set easier.